sybila/boolean-network-sketches/README.md

 The sub-folders with models used for scalability evaluation contain four files each:
 - `model_concrete.aeon` - a fully specified model with which we started
-- `model_parametrized.aeon` - a parametrized version of the same model used for the sketch
+- `model_parametrized.aeon` - a parametrized version of the same model, used for the sketch
 - `attractor_states.txt` - a collection of encoded synthetic attractor data
 - `results.txt` - resulting output from the corresponding binary (see below)
 - `metadata.txt` - links to the model's original source and publication